annebeaubien/annebeaubien.github.io/Content/recipes/annes_lasagna.md

 **Instructions:**

 1. Preheat oven to 425ºF.
 1. Heat the saucepan over medium high.
 Add a few drops of water and when the water sizzles away it's ready.
 Add the **ground lamb**, **salt** and **Italian seasoning**.
 Cook until the lamb is browned.
-Reserve 1/2 cup **pureed tomatoes**, and add the rest to the saucepan.
+Add the **pureed tomatoes** to the saucepan.
 Turn down to simmer and partially cover until you are ready to use the sauce.
 1. Meanwhile wash and chop the **vegetables** into bite-sized pieces.
 Toss them in a bowl with 1-2 Tbsp **olive oil**.
 Then pour them onto a parchment paper lined baking sheet and roast for 20-30 minutes.
 Dense things like carrots need more time and less dense things like broccoli need less time.
 They are ready when they start to brown on the edges.
 1. Assemble the layers of the lasagna.
 Spread the ingredients of each layer out evenly.
 Starting from the bottom up the layers are:

-1. 1/2 cup pureed tomatoes
-1. single layer of lasagna noodles
-1. meat mixture
+	- a thin layer **meat sauce**
-1. single layer of lasagna noodles
+	- single layer of **lasagna noodles**

-1.
+	- most of the **meat sauce** (save enough for a thin later on the top
-1. single layer of lasagna noodles
+	- single layer of **lasagna noodles **
-1. cottage cheese
-1. parmesan cheese
-1. greens
+	- all of the **roasted vegetables**
+	- all of the **ricotta salata** and **Pecorino**
-1. single layer of lasagna noodles
+	- single layer of **lasagna noodles**
-1. 1 cup pasta sauce
-1. shredded mozzarella
+	- the rest of the **meat sauce**
+	- all of the **mozzarella**

-1. Check the your lasagna noodle box for baking times as this will vary, but for the most part I  always bake the lasagna uncovered for 40 minutes, then remove from the oven and let rest for 10 minutes before serving, and this always works.
+1. Check the your lasagna noodle box for baking times as this will vary, but for the most part I  always bake the lasagna covered for 30 minutes, then remove from the cover and put back into the oven for 10 minutes until the cheese on top starts to brown.
+Remove from the oven and let rest for 10 minutes before serving.
-1. Serve hot accompanied by a Caesar salad and a glass of your favorite wine.
+1. Serve hot with a glass of your favorite wine.
 You’ve earned it.